Horbenkodev/hugo-blog/content/posts/how-to-build-a-real-estate-crm/index.md

 ---
-title: 'How to Build a Real Estate CRM: Key Tips'
+ceoTitle: "How to Build a Real Estate CRM: Key Tips"
+title: " Real Estate CRM Software Development: Comprehensive Guide"
+breadcrumbs: Custom Real Estate CRM Software Development
+slug: how-to-build-a-real-estate-crm
+draft: false
-publishDate: '2023-06-05T00:00:00Z'
+publishDate: 2023-06-05T00:00:00Z
-authors: []
+image: real_estate_crm.jpg
+og_image: real_estate_crm.jpg
 description: The company’s success depends on its work with clients.
 Read this article to learn how to build a real estate CRM that will help you reach your business goals.
-image: real_estate_crm.jpg
-og_image: real_estate_crm.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - business
 industries:
   - real-estate
-categories: []
+questionary:
+  - question: How long does it take to develop a custom real estate CRM platform?
+    answer: The timelines always depend on a huge row of factors, including the complexity of your solution, the number of integrations that will be required, and the size of the hired development team.
+On average, it may take around 2 months to create an MVP of your platform.
+All other terms will be defined by many variables.
+  - question: How much does it cost to build a CRM solution for the real estate industry?
+    answer: Without having a clear view of the project requirements, understanding the exact tasks developers will undertake, and the skills necessary for it, accurately estimating the budget can be tricky.
+When we are talking about software solutions for the real estate market, the cost normally starts at $50K.
+But if you need to get precise estimates, you can contact our team, share your project's requirements and get a quote after our specialists analyze your case.
 ---
 With the overall digitalization that we can observe in the business world today, it is quite difficult to imagine the work of huge volumes of customer data without a reliable software system.
 That's exactly what a CRM (customer relationship management) solution can be used for.